oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Updated reference for case insensitivity of auth scheme to HTTP instead of ABNF
 * Corrected an instance of "relying party" vs "client"
 * Moved `client_id` requirement to the individual grant types
+* Consolidated the descriptions of serialization methods to the appendix

 -11